dedunu/tech/_posts/2020-08-21-fix-thinkorswim-decimal-places-issue-in-osx.md

 ---
 layout: post
-title: Fix thinkorswim decimal places issue in OS X
+title: "Fix thinkorswim decimal places issue in OS X"
 ---

 I love thinkorswim platform.
 It is really great to go through the market data and fundamentals.
 Recently, thinkorswim had an issue on displaying decimal places.
 It looked like below.